TRUTV March Madness

 As the campaign took off, so did the press.
 With the campaign gaining momentum and the snark on full-blast, press mentions began to roll in.
 Articles covering the campaign were published throughout the week and into the weekend.

-Press mentions include, Uproxx, SB Nation, MassLive, SportingNews, NJ.com, Detroit News, Awful Announcing, College Spun, CBS News, CBS Sports, Washington Post, Sports Illustrated, The Drum, ProMax, Slate, USA TODAY, The Wrap, Barstool Sports and many many others!
+Press mentions included but were not limited to Uproxx, SB Nation, MassLive, SportingNews, NJ.com, Detroit News, Awful Announcing, College Spun, CBS News, CBS Sports, Washington Post, Sports Illustrated, The Drum, ProMax, Slate, USA TODAY, The Wrap, and Barstool Sports.

 WANT TO TEAM UP?Get In Touch.